'Justice for Trayvon' rallies draw Arizona crowdsPosted: Updated:

-TUCSON, Ariz.
-(AP) -- The push for civil rights charges against former neighborhood watch leader George Zimmerman has drawn hundreds of people to rallies across the country, including a pair of rallies in Arizona.
+The push for civil rights charges against former neighborhood watchman George Zimmerman has drawn thousands of people to rallies across the country, including a pair of rallies in Arizona.

-There were chants of "Tucson, we won't forget" by civil rights activists, religious leaders and college students who gathered early Saturday at El Presidio Park.
+There were chants of "Tucson, we won't forget" by civil rights activists, religious leaders and college students who gathered early Saturday at El Presidio Park in Tucson.

 In Phoenix, some carried signs that read "Our lives matter," and "No justice, no peace."